More

 Once done, wrap it around the dining table napkins and bring a smile to your guests’ faces.

 We all have paper bags lying around, waiting to be thrown into the trash.
-This Thanksgiving collects them all and rejuvenates the creative faculties in your little one.
+This Thanksgiving collect them all and rejuvenate the creative faculties in your little one.

 Resources: